lancedolan/synacore-weather/README.md

 I would normally approach product owners with some requirements clarifications.
 For some brief examples:

-- How should the widget behave during network failure?
+- How should the widget behave visually during network failure?
-    - Should it Retry ?
-    - Suggest use to refresh page after a while?
 - If only some data is retrieved, such as location but not weather, should the widget show what is known?
 What is the UX upon failure?